Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • Around Bandokoro Ōtaki Falls, the fall color can last until early November.

-Norikura Visitor Center (乗鞍観光センター)
+Norikura Visitor Center/Norikura Kogen Tourist Information Center (乗鞍観光センター)

-From July to October, Norikura Visitor Center is the terminal stop for bus services to Norikura Tatamidaira (乗鞍畳平), the base for hiking Mt.
-Norikura.
+From July to October, Norikura Visitor Center is the terminal stop for bus services to Norikura Tatamidaira (乗鞍畳平), the base for hiking Mt Norikura.

 The visitor center is also where you catch buses departing for Kamikōchi (上高地) and/or Shirahone Onsen (白骨温泉).

-Tip: You can rent an electric-assisted bicycle from Norikura Visitor Center for 8,000 yen per day between 10 am to 3:30 pm.
+Tip: You can rent an electric-assisted bicycle from Norikura Visitor Center for 8,600 yen per day between 9 am to 3:30 pm.

 Information About Norikura Visitor Center